Three pink tennis balls on a blue court

 ITF Rule 22: “The service is a let if: The ball is served when the receiver is not ready.”

-It is a legal serve.
-As long as you don’t do it before contacting the ball.
-The service motion is considered complete after the ball is struck - after that, you can land anywhere you want.
-The rule for a foot fault only applies during the service motion.
+The service motion is considered complete after the ball is struck, and the rule for a foot fault only applies during the service motion.

 Source: